Abhishekiih/Bridgelabz_2115000019/README.md

 **Day-9**
 - **02-Feb-2025**
 - **Topics:**
-  - Java Constructors: A constructor in Java is a special method used to initialize objects when they are created.
+  - Java Constructors - A constructor in Java is a special method used to initialize objects when they are created.
 It has the same name as the class and can be overloaded to allow different ways of initializing objects.
-  - Instance vs. Class Variables: Instance variables are tied to a specific object and are created when the object is instantiated.
+  - Instance vs. Class Variables - Instance variables are tied to a specific object and are created when the object is instantiated.
 Class variables are shared among all instances       of a class, defined using the static keyword, and are created when the class is loaded.
-  - Access Modifiers: Access modifiers in Java (e.g., public, private, protected) control the visibility and accessibility of classes, methods, and variables.
+  - Access Modifiers - Access modifiers in Java (e.g., public, private, protected) control the visibility and accessibility of classes, methods, and variables.
 They determine which other classes can access or modify a given member.

 ---